 - Five Common Technology Behaviors That Hurt My Brain

 I’ve used both screen magnification and physical magnifying glasses in the classroom to make things easier to read or to magnify smaller text items like exponents.
 I also use a desktop video magnifier/CCTV for taking tests in the testing center (more on that later) and find it extremely helpful for magnifying printed instructions or math tests.
-Since I use a mix of different magnifiers, my accommodations just list that I am allowed to use magnification devices and does not list any specific tools.
+Since I use a mix of different magnifiers, my accommodations just list that I am allowed to use magnification devices and does not list any specific tools or brand names.

 Extended time on tests/assignments